marcelortizv/triplediff/README.md

 The current version is released in an **alpha** stage: the core features are implemented and made available so users can try them out and provide feedback.
-Please, be aware that it remains under active development, so long-term stability is not guaranteed---APIs may evolve, adding more features and/or breaking changes can occur at any time, without a deprecation cycle.
+Please, be aware that it remains under active development, so long-term stability is not guaranteed—APIs may evolve, adding more features and/or breaking changes can occur at any time, without a deprecation cycle.